 The School Program focuses primarily on able-bodied students and their emotional, social and mental health wellness.
 The students participating in the School Program are from grades 5-8 and are referred by their school contacts to participate in the program.

-Different also from basic riding lessons, our focus is on our students’ relationship and communication with their horses.
+Different from basic riding lessons, our focus is on our students’ relationship and communication with their horses.

 Ultimately, students learn horsemanship and how to ride while participating in a long-term journey to social and emotional skill development.
+Our students learn to unbridle their potential.